Chinese ATV Won’t Start – Troubleshooting Guide

 1. Check for Loose or Corroded Battery Terminals

 The wire connectors should be firmly connected to the battery terminals.
 Snug them up if they are loose.
-Also, make sure the wire connectors are in good condition and properly connected to the wires.
+Also, ensure the wire connectors are in good condition and properly connected to the wires.

 If there is any corrosion on the battery terminals or wire connectors, they need to be cleaned for a proper connection.